neelamdwivedi-da/damlfinancetraining/Module3/TestCreatingAccounts.md

 We now have an account factory, a holding factory, and an account for Alice that carries the Cids of the two factories.

+Go ahead and try completing the script by having Bob submit an account request and then Bank accpeting his request to create his account.